investindex/Fund/README.md

 &nbsp;

+-->

-## Mutual funds (largest managers)
+## Mutual funds from the largest managers

-The leading providers of passive mutual funds are Fidelity and Vanguard; Schwab has a smaller collection but also covers some indices which the first two do not (see RAFI indices in the [previous section](https://github.com/investindex/Portfolio)).
-Mutual fund offerings are not as diverse, so even the complex portfolio is not as complex as the ETF version.
+The leading providers of passive mutual funds are Fidelity and Vanguard; Schwab has a smaller collection but also covers some indices which the first two do not (see RAFI indices in the [previous section](https://github.com/investindex/Portfolio)). <!--Mutual fund offerings are not as diverse, so even the complex portfolio is not as complex as the ETF version.-->

 &nbsp;